petermgrund/HUN/_about/parties/Liberals.md

 #### Economic issues
 * Oppose the introduction of a wealth tax.
 * Restructure the tax system to make it more progressive.
+* Right to work

 #### Energy and environment
+* Oppose new carbon taxes.

 #### Transhumanism and AI
 * Pass new law on digital child protection and regulation of digital platforms.

 #### Social issues
 * Transfer the tasks of civil registration from the church to the state.
-* Strengthen the *Firearms Control Act* to outlaw high-capacity magazines and armor-piercing rounds
+* Strengthen the *Firearms Control Act* to outlaw high-capacity magazines and armor-piercing rounds.
+* Support euthanasia and assisted suicide legislation.
+* Support single-sex spaces (e.g., prisons, shelters, locker rooms, washrooms) and the benefits of single-sex categories (e.g., sports, awards, grants, scholarships).

 #### Political reform

 #### Foreign and defense policy

 #### Immigration and national identity

+#### Crime
+* Ensure young violent or serious repeat offenders 14 and over are tried as adults.

 #### Health
 * Ensure victims of gender-based violence are entitled to 10 hours of free psychological help.